Holycoffee1337/AppliedExam/Problem2Finish/README.md

 ## Introduction
 This project is about developing robust models for text classification on Amazon Review Data.
 The data can be found at "https://nijianmo.github.io/amazon/index.html".
+To replicate the approach that was taking doing the report, the json files for these categories are required:
+    - Magazine_Subscriptions
+    - Clothing_Shoes_and_jewelry
+    - All_Beauty
+    - Arts_Crafts_and_Sewing
+    - AMAZON_FASHION
+    - Luxury_Beauty (Test data)

 ## Preconditions
 - Ensure that the necessary JSON files for the given categories are available as they are required to perform any operations in the project.